denver-clojurebridge/drawing/curriculum/first-program.md

 ## Modify Project

 Let's create another Quil sketch.
-In Light Table, do File - New File.
-Do File - Save File As - Enter lines.clj as the name - and select the directory - drawing/src/drawing - then click Save.
+In Nightcode, select the `src/drawing/` folder again.
+Then click "New File".
+Enter "lines.clj" as the name, then click "OK".

 ## Organization